romberli/go-template-cli/README.md

-# go-template-web
+# go-template-cli
-go-template-web is a template of golang web server.
+go-template-cli is a template of golang command line tool.